-No, however program participants can register for the NYC Triathlon at a reduced club rate ($338) and save $61 on your race entry fee.
+No, however program participants have guaranteed entry into the NYC Triathlon.
 If you plan on participating in the team tune-up race (the Wyckoff Triathlon), participants receive a coupon code for $15 off.

 I’m an experienced (runner/cyclist/swimmer) but I’ve never done a tri before.
 Am I going to be held back?

-No. Many athletes in this program have run a half or full marathon, biked over 50 miles, or swam competitively at some point in their life!
-Every athlete has different strengths and weaknesses.
+No. Every athlete in this program has different strengths and weaknesses.
+Some are relatively new to all sports, while others have run a half or full marathon, biked over 50 miles, or swam recreationally or competitively at some point in their life!
 You might be a GREAT runner, but have no experience swimming or biking.
 At all of our workouts, pace groups are formed and we offer modifications to accommodate athletes of different ability levels.
-The beginner program and tri club meet at the same time and place on Monday Tuesday and Thursday nights.
+The beginner program and tri club meet at the same time and place on Monday, Tuesday and Thursday nights.
 We pair athletes with the right group for each individual workout to ensure they’re not held back or pushed too hard.